 When it comes to legal issues and paperwork, you have to be meticulous.
 Even the slightest mistake could lead to a huge loss, especially when you’re dealing with buying or selling property.
 The last thing you’d want is to get stuck in a legal trap.
 Before you sign a conveyance deed, there are some things you should keep in mind.

 So what is a conveyance deed?
-A conveyance deed is a legal document that includes legally valid terms of the contract and is sealed, signed, and delivered to all parties of the contract (the buyer and the seller).
+A conveyance deed is a legal document that includes all valid terms of the contract and is sealed, signed, and delivered to all parties of the contract (the buyer and the seller).
 It is mandatory that both the parties involved in the contract must sign the deed.
 This brings us to our next question.

 Conveyance deed on freehold property

 - The buyer gets full authority to enjoy the property

 - The final document is given to the buyer